 - Coders use various classification systems, including the Current Procedural Terminology, ICD-10, and the Healthcare Common Procedure Coding System Level II, to assign codes.

 - The initial medical coding system, introduced by French physician Jacques Bertillon in the late 1800s, was called the Bertillon Classification of Causes of Death.
 It was utilized for mortality classification and tracking.

 - Dr. Bertillon’s system was later renamed the International Statistical Classification of Diseases, Injuries and Causes of Death in the 1940s.
 The U.S. transitioned from ICD-9 to ICD-10.

-- The transition from ICD-9 to ICD-10 represented a shift toward increased code specificity.
-ICD-9 has 3,824 procedure codes and 14,025 diagnosis codes, while ICD-10 has 71,924 procedure codes and 69,823 diagnosis codes.
+- The shift from ICD-9 to ICD-10 represented a move toward more specific codes.
+ICD-9 had 3,824 procedure codes and 14,025 diagnosis codes, while ICD-10 has 71,924 procedure codes and 69,823 diagnosis codes.

 - Over a year after the ICD-10 implementation on October 1, 2015, CMS ended the leniency period for ICD-10 claims auditing and quality reporting.
 Providers now need to code based on clinical documentation specificity.

 - The Bureau of Labor and Statistics projects a 15 percent growth in job opportunities for medical records health information technicians (medical coders and billers) from 2014 to 2024, exceeding the 7 percent average growth for all occupations.